Michael Lisle Dunn

 I have worked in music since leaving school at 18 in 1979.

-My first band, The Cast, released an album 'In Order of Appearance' before promptly splitting up in true rock n roll fashion in 1981.
-Two years later in 1983 I represented the United Kingdom at the Budokan in Tokyo, winning a Performance Award from Yamaha as half of the duo Small Talk.
+My first band, The Cast, played many medium sized gigs around the South of the UK for a couple of years then released an album 'In Order of Appearance' before promptly splitting up in true rock n roll fashion in 1981.
+Two years later in 1983 I represented the United Kingdom at the Yamaha 'World Popular' Song Festival at the Budokan in Tokyo, winning a Performance Award from Yamaha as half of the duo Small Talk.

-For the next 7 years I wrote and recorded as an individual, signed to manager Patrick Williams from Hit and Run Music.
+For the next 7 years I wrote and recorded as an individual, signed to manager Patrick Williams from Hit and Run Music (Genesis/Peter Gabriel etc).

-I met my wife Claire during this time, and suddenly my life got expensive ;p To bolster my pathetic income I started writing media music, originally for corporate training films, then moving up to films and documentaries for, amongst others, Channel 4 (UK terrestrial) and The World Health Organisation.
+I met my wife Claire during this time, and suddenly my life got expensive.
+To bolster my pathetic income I started writing media music, originally for corporate training films, then moving up to films and documentaries for, amongst others, Channel 4 (UK terrestrial) and The World Health Organisation.

-Together with my wife Claire and long term colleague Nigel Vargeson I formed band UK Heights a.k.a ukay hytz.
+Together with my wife Claire and long term colleague Nigel Vargeson (drummer from The Cast) I formed band UK Heights a.k.a ukay hytz.
 Over the next 15 years we released five albums and a clutch of singles and EPs.
 We were one of the first UK bands to release music on the internet - reaching the top twenty in early MP3.com charts and garnering a loyal following online.